JPG Magazine Is Shutting Down

 JPG Magazine Founders Leave 8020 Publishing

-JPG Magazine, An New Publication & Community For Photography
+JPG Magazine, A New Publication For Photography